brillout/wildcard-api/docs/rpc.md

 This example doesn't use a schema;
 instead, we use functions that directly use SQL/ORM queries.
 In other words, we use SQL/ORM queries while developing the frontend.
-This is the opposite of our previous example where RESTful API abstracts away the database.
+This is the opposite of our previous example where the REST schema abstracts away the database.

 > :bulb: RPC is schemaless: a frontend developer directly writes and uses SQL/ORM queries to retrieve and mutate data.